alexpergar/digit_recognition_noframework/README.md

 ## Results

-On MNIST, this implementation typically achieves ~95–97% accuracy after sufficient training epochs with Adam optimization.
+The implementation achieves 98% accuracy on a 10,000 samples test set.

 You can also inspect misclassified digits: